Waving the Future, photography of a flag on the facade of Upstream Gallery

 recycled PET-bottles

-During the exhibition Reading a Wave the flag waved on the facade of Upstream Gallery, as a reminder of the danger the Netherlands faces when we don’t act up.
-Just like the rest of Nuyten’s works, the flag is made out of recycled / recyclable materials, in this case recycled PET bottles.
+During the exhibition Reading a Wave the flag waved on the facade of Upstream Gallery Amstredam, as a reminder of the danger the Netherlands faces when we don’t act up.
+Waving the Future is often taken to protests from climate mars till XR demo's.

 For orders & enquiries go here